Magnitus-/learning-glue-code/openstack-installation-and-deployment/vm_installation/content-updates/README.md

 # About

-Corrections to the course material due to newer versions of Ubuntu, Openstack or other dependencies.
+Corrections to the course material due to newer versions of Ubuntu (18.04), Openstack (Train) or other dependencies.

 # Network Setup